louiz/biboumi/doc/biboumi.1.rst

 config_filename
 ---------------

 Specify the file to read for configuration.
-See *CONFIG* section for more details on its content.
+See the `Configuration`_ section for more details on its content.

 Configuration